Secrets

 What Secrets Are

-Secrets are encrypted key-value pairs stored in your local state file (.noorm/state.enc).
+Secrets are encrypted key-value pairs stored in your local state file (.noorm/state/state.enc).
 They never touch disk in plain text.

-Secrets integrate directly with SQL templates, so you can reference them without exposing values in your source code.
+Secrets integrate directly with SQL templates, so you can reference them without exposing values in your source code or version control.

 Setting a Secret